project-bluebird/bluebird/API.md

 Returns:

 - `200 Ok` - Command was excepted
-- `400 Bad Request` - Aircraft ID was invalid, or the specified aircraft did not exist in the simulation
+- `400 Bad Request` - Aircraft ID was invalid
+- `404 Not Found` - The specified aircraft did not exist in the simulation
 - `500 Internal Server Error` - Other error, response will contain data.
 Note there is currently no way to distinguish between the waypoint not existing, and the waypoint extsting but not being on the aircraft's route.

 ## Position (POS)